aws-samples/aws-hpc-tutorials/content/04-hpc-aws-parallelcluster-API/05-extend-API.md

 +++

 In this section you will extend your code to list the instances attached to your clusters.
-For that you need to list the AWS ParallelCluster clusters on your account and use the [*list_clusters*](https://github.com/aws/aws-parallelcluster/blob/develop/api/client/src/docs/ClusterOperationsApi.md#list_clusters) function from the [Pcluster Client](https://github.com/aws/aws-parallelcluster/tree/develop/api/client/src).
+For that you need to list the AWS ParallelCluster clusters you created and use the [*list_clusters*](https://github.com/aws/aws-parallelcluster/blob/develop/api/client/src/docs/ClusterOperationsApi.md#list_clusters) function from the [Pcluster Client](https://github.com/aws/aws-parallelcluster/tree/develop/api/client/src).

 Compare the code used in the previous step to the one below.
 You will notice a few changes: